 Lie-Flat to London for 29K Each Way

-Virgin's recent transition to dynamic award pricing has resulted in some outstanding deals for flying Virgin Atlantic itself … for a fraction of the miles and fees Virgin used to charge.
+Virgin's transition to dynamic award pricing has resulted in some outstanding deals, flying Virgin Atlantic itself … for a fraction of the miles.
+Unfortunately, this deal recently took a big hit: Virgin now tacks on close to $600 in taxes and fees on a one-way business class ticket to London-Heathrow (LHR).

-Now, you can find Virgin business class flights to London-Heathrow (LHR) from East Coast cities like Boston (BOS), New York City (JFK), Washington, D.C.-Dulles (IAD), or Atlanta (ATL) for as low as 29,000 points and a much more reasonable $255 in taxes.
+Still, flying business class to London from East Coast cities like Boston (BOS), New York City (JFK), Washington, D.C.-Dulles (IAD), or Atlanta (ATL) for as low as 29,000 points could be worth stomaching the higher fees.

 There are deals to be had in the lower cabins now, too.

-• A roundtrip from the East Coast to London for as low as 12,000 miles.
+- A one-way from the East Coast to London for as low as 6,000 miles.

 Thrifty Tip: It’s much easier to search for Virgin Atlantic flights one-way rather than roundtrip – and unlike with many other airlines, it’ll often save you money on taxes and fees for booking one-way separately, too.